Frank Sinatra: Film career

-Debut, musical films, and career slump (1941–1952)
+1941–1952: Debut, musical films, and career slump

 Sinatra attempted to pursue an acting career in Hollywood in the early 1940s.
-While films appealed to him, being exceptionally self-confident, he was rarely enthusiastic about his own acting, once remarking that "pictures stink".
+While films appealed to him, being exceptionally self-confident, Sinatra was rarely enthusiastic about his own acting, once remarking that "pictures stink".
 Sinatra made his film debut performing in an uncredited sequence in Las Vegas Nights (1941), singing "I'll Never Smile Again" with Tommy Dorsey's Pied Pipers.
-He had a cameo role along with Duke Ellington and Count Basie in Charles Barton's Reveille with Beverly (1943), making a brief appearance singing "Night and Day".
+Sinatra had a cameo role along with Duke Ellington and Count Basie in Charles Barton's Reveille with Beverly (1943), making a brief appearance singing "Night and Day".
 Next, he was given leading roles in Higher and Higher and Step Lively (both 1944) for RKO.

-Metro-Goldwyn-Mayer cast Sinatra opposite Gene Kelly and Kathryn Grayson in the Technicolor musical Anchors Aweigh (1945), in which he played a sailor on leave in Hollywood for four days.
+Metro-Goldwyn-Mayer cast Sinatra opposite Gene Kelly and Kathryn Grayson in the Technicolor musical Anchors Aweigh (1945), in which he played a sailor on leave in Hollywood.
 A major success, it garnered several Academy Award wins and nominations, and the song "I Fall in Love Too Easily", sung by Sinatra in the film, was nominated for the Academy Award for Best Original Song.
-He briefly appeared at the end of Richard Whorf's commercially successful Till the Clouds Roll By (1946), a Technicolor musical biopic of Jerome Kern, in which he sang "Ol' Man River".
+He briefly appeared at the end of Richard Whorf's commercially successful Till the Clouds Roll By (1946), a Technicolor musical biopic of Jerome Kern, in which Sinatra sang "Ol' Man River".

-Sinatra co-starred again with Gene Kelly in the Technicolor musical Take Me Out to the Ball Game (1949), in which Sinatra and Kelly play baseball players who are part-time vaudevillians.
-He teamed up with Kelly for a third time in On the Town (also 1949), playing a sailor on leave in New York City.
-The film remains rated very highly by critics, and in 2006 it ranked No. 19 on the American Film Institute's list of best musicals.
+Sinatra co-starred again with Gene Kelly in the Technicolor musical Take Me Out to the Ball Game (1949), in which they play baseball players who are part-time vaudevillians.
+He teamed up with Kelly for a third time in On the Town (1949), playing a sailor on leave in New York City.
+The film remains rated very highly by critics, and in 2006, it ranked No. 19 on the American Film Institute's list of best musicals.
 Both Double Dynamite (1951), an RKO Irving Cummings comedy produced by Howard Hughes, and Joseph Pevney's Meet Danny Wilson (1952) failed to make an impression.
-The New York World Telegram and Sun ran the headline "Gone on Frankie in '42; Gone in '52".